 BCM comprises Business Continuity Plan (BCP) and Disaster Management Plan (DMP).
-These BCM documents, inter alia, incorporate the modalities, in an event of business disruption/disaster and consequent recovery strategies & plans.
+The BCM documents, for various Core, support and centralised functions inter alia, incorporate the modalities, in an event of business disruption/disaster and consequent recovery strategies & plans.
 The resilience of these plans under different disruption scenarios are tested on an ongoing basis through mock evacuation drills, Holistic DR Drill for critical IT applications and BCP testing exercises.
 To mitigate the risk of system failure, the Bank has set up a Disaster Recovery (DR) site at Chennai & a near DR site at Mumbai.
 The Bank periodically carries out DR drill exercises to test the capabilities of DR site.
-Reporting of any disruption incident & BCM activities is automated through the application software i-DaB.
+Reporting of any disruption incidence & BCM activities is automated through the application software i-DaB.